 Table of contents for R is for Rocks

-Kids love to use real tools, so I decided to let the kids learn about the properties of rocks by smashing them with real tools.
+Kids love to use real tools, so as part of our preschool rock theme activities I decided to let the kids learn about the properties of rocks by smashing them with real tools.
 Keep reading.
 I haven’t lost it.

 If you already let your young kids use tools, that’s awesome.
 But if you are like me, you may be very hesitant about the idea.
 I remember the first time I heard of giving kids real tools instead of small plastic (safe) versions.
 I was a kindergarten teacher, and our lovely science specialist wanted to give my 18 students hammers and nails.
 Well, I was beyond surprised and relieved at how excited the kids were, how safely they behaved, and how awesome their creations were.
 I was an instant believer.
 So go ahead, give it a try…with proper supervision and a little discussion of safety before getting started.